 Available Tax Credits (per calendar year)

 ***The maximum amount of tax credits is capped at $10,000,000 per calendar year.
-If the $10 million in allocated tax credits have been issued prior to January 1st of the next calendar year, DCEO will not accept any new applications for the remainder of the current year.
-The Department will begin accepting new applications beginning January 1st on new investments that are made from that date forward.
-Tax credits will be awarded on a first-come, first-served basis.
+If the $10 million in allocated tax credits have been issued prior to January 1st of the next calendar year, the Department will not accept any new applications for the remainder of the current year.
+Tax credits will be awarded on a first-come, first-served basis on completed applications.